Learning disability supported activities

-We offer opportunities for adults with a learning disability and autism, including a wide range of groups and activities that can be tailored to meet your needs.
+If you have have a learning disability or autism we offer a wide range of opportunities, groups and activities that can be tailored to meet your needs.

-All of our services work towards improving skills and abilities that enable people to be as independent as possible.
+All of our services work towards improving your skills and abilities to enable you to be as independent as possible.
 These include working or volunteering, learning to travel independently, accessing leisure and social activities and developing your skills, knowledge and experiences.

 The service is person-centred and enables you to choose the things you want to do.
-We will work with you and your parents or carers to best support you.
+We'll work with you and your parents or carers to best support you.
 We offer a key worker scheme as well as individual support plans to make sure we understand your needs.